 Color: They are most often grey in color.

-Characteristics: Moles are small, furry creatures with tiny eyes and ears and have atrophied hind legs with very powerful forelegs that are meant for digging vigorously in the ground.
-Moles can be found burrowing tunnels throughout North America
+Characteristics: Moles are small, furry creatures with tiny eyes and ears.
+They have atrophied hind legs and very powerful forelegs meant for digging.

 Potentially Dangerous: No